gvyshnya/BirdCallClassification/README.md

 - *ray_mp_feature_extraction.py* - the script implementing the parallelized audio feature extraction using Ray
 - *utils.py* - the module with various audio feature extraction utility functions
 - *config.py* - the configuration module of the project solution
+- *lightgbm_training.py* - the script with the experiments to train *lightgbm* model to do the multi-class classification for bird calls
+- *log_regression_training.py* - the script with the experiments to train *logistic regression* model to do the multi-class classification for bird calls
+- *multiple_models_training.py* - the script with the experiments to train 4 different models (random forest, Multinomial Naive Bayessian Classifier, Linear SVM Classifier, and logistic regression)  to do the multi-class classification for bird calls

+## Jupyter Notebooks

+- *Birds Calling EDA and Feature Importance.ipynb* - the notebook to do EDA for the combined training set with the original tabular data and audio features extracted from the audio files, using Librosa

 ## Data